 2. Take Time To Take Stock

-If you’re feeling the chill wind of a potential downturn, it’s a good time to take stock – of your staff, your systems, your clients and what your company does better than any other.
+If you’re feeling the chill wind of a potential downturn, it’s a good time to take stock – of your staff, your tech systems, your clients and what your company does better than any other.

 If more staff are working remotely, you may have fewer unscheduled meetings and interruptions (or maybe a lot more!).
 Whatever your situation, it’s vital that the captain has quiet daily thinking time, even if it’s only thirty minutes at dawn in the garden before everyone else wakes up.

-Think about who in your team is best placed to do more (and who may prefer to do less), how your systems could be more efficient or cost-effective, which systems or overheads you could do without, what activities are delivering the most results, and how you could do things differently.
+Think about who in your team is best placed to do more (and who may prefer to do less), how your tech systems could be more efficient or cost-effective, which systems or overheads you could do without, what activities are delivering the most results, and how you could do things differently.

 This is the time for open, possibility thinking not closed thoughts of doom.
 It isn’t easy, but it’s essential and it works.
 Neuro-Linguistic Programming has been changing minds and lives for decades.
 It’s hard under pressure but it definitely works.